zuhairzaidi63/roman-urdu-poetry-generator/README.md

     pip install -r requirements.txt
     ```

-3. Run the poetry generation script:
+3. Alternatively, if you're using a web interface:

     ```bash
-    python generate_poem.py
-    ```

-    Alternatively, if you're using a web interface:

-    ```bash
-    python app.py
+    streamlit run app.py
     ```

 4. Enter a theme or prompt when prompted, and the model will generate a poem.